 The dynamic environment is the structure which allows the system to find the value returned by the standard procedures current-input-port and current-output-port.
 The standard procedures with-input-from-file and with-output-to-file extend the dynamic environment to produce a new dynamic environment which is in effect for the dynamic extent of the call to the thunk passed as their last argument.
 These procedures are essentially special purpose dynamic binding operations on hidden dynamic variables (one for current-input-port and one for current-output-port).
 Gambit generalizes this dynamic binding mechanism to allow the user to introduce new dynamic variables, called parameter objects, and dynamically bind them.
-The parameter objects implemented by Gambit are compatible with the specification of the "Parameter objects SRFI" (SRFI 39).
+The parameter objects SRFI" (SRFI 39).